jennaknudsen/cs3450-7even/README.md

 3. When running the program for the first time, the database will be empty.
 To populate the database for the first time, run `python manage.py migrate`.
 4. Once the database has been populated, run `python manage.py runserver` to run the webserver.
-The website can be visited at `localhost:8000`.
+The website can be visited at `localhost:8000/dansbagels/home/`.

 To run the server on a computer every time after setup, perform steps 1, 2, and 4.

 ## Unit testing instructions

-Unit tests for the database will be stored in a folder called `tests.py` in the `src/djangoserver_cs3450` directory.
-To run these unit tests, cd into the directory containing `manage.py` and then run `python manage.py test`.
+Unit tests for the database will be stored in a file called `tests.py` in the `src/djangoserver_cs3450/dansbagels/` directory.
+To run these unit tests, `cd` into the directory containing `manage.py` and then run `python manage.py test`.
 This will report any unit test failures and a test summary.

 ## System testing instructions